-Advanced information on the theory and treatment of substance abuse and addiction with both secular and biblical concepts of substance abuse, recovery, and the impact upon family systems and society.
+Advanced information on the theory and treatment of substance abuse and addiction with both secular and biblical concepts of substance abuse, recovery, and the impact upon family systems and society will be presented.
 An appropriate integration of the sets of materials will focus on the 12-step method of recovery and methods of relapse prevention.

 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 For each of the five discussions, students will write a substantive thread of a minimum of 250 words in response to questions posed by the instructor.
 A reply of a minimum of 150 words will then be written to at least one other student’s thread.
 All posts must be academic in nature, meaning they must include citations and references in APA format.
 You are welcome to use outside resources to make your points and encouraged to do so.
 Threads are to be completed by Thursday night each module: week and replies are to be completed by Monday night of the same module: week.
 (CLOs A, B, C, D, & E).

 The student will identify a support group which he/she will attend at least three times throughout the course and submit the provided Selection Form.

 The student will print a copy of the Support Group Attendance Form and request the support group leader’s signature for each session he/she attends.